J4Numbers/dwp-snr-node-g7-cinema-tickets/README.md

   * And a `type` field with the ticket type - which can be 'INFANT', 'CHILD', or 'ADULT'

 Successful responses will include the following:
-* Number and type of tickets booked successfully
+* Number of tickets booked successfully
 * Number of seats reserved
 * Total amount paid